dhellmann/pymotw-3/source/xmlrpc.client/index.rst

     $ python3 xmlrpc_exception.py

     Fault code: 1
-    Message   : <type 'exceptions.RuntimeError'>:A message
+    Message   : <class 'RuntimeError'>:A message

 Combining Calls Into One Message
 ================================

 Multicall is an extension to the XML-RPC protocol that allows more than one call to be sent at the same time, with the responses collected and returned to the caller.
-The :class:`MultiCall` class was added to :mod:`xmlrpclib` in Python 2.4.

 .. literalinclude:: xmlrpc_MultiCall.py
    :caption: